 Along the way, campers stay at holiday parks or campsites.
 Not only is this significantly cheaper than staying in hotels or hostels, but it’s a great way to meet other travelers.
 Holiday parks, in particular, emphasize the communal: shared cooking and dining facilities, lounge areas, entertainment rooms and bathrooms.

 Campervanning is popular with domestic tourists as well as international travelers, so you’re likely to meet a well-mixed group of kiwis and foreigners.
 New Zealanders are especially excited to promote the highlights of their country (I’ve gotten great recommendations for restaurants and fishing spots), and those who come from farther afield usually have some gems of their own.
 You may even pick up some new travel companions.

 Practical Information: There are tons of rental options for campervans in New Zealand, so shop around.
 Finding holiday parks isn’t hard either—almost every town has at least one.
 Top 10 operates holiday parks all around New Zealand, and if you think you’ll be staying at a number of them, it might be worth purchasing a loyalty card to get 10% off each stay.

 Book a flight to Auckland

-There are a number of reasons a healthy adventure sport industry developed in New Zealand, but perhaps the most influential factor is the government’s no-fault accident compensation policy.
+There are a number of reasons a healthy adventure sports industry developed in New Zealand, but perhaps the most influential factor is the government’s no-fault accident compensation policy.
 If you break your arm on a bungee jump, the government pays for your doctor regardless of whose “fault” it was.

 Life without lawsuits encouraged activities to be developed through trial and error — if something goes wrong, there is little risk to the operator.
 It also encouraged a culture of informed caution and sensibility — because you don’t really want to break your arm, do you?